skx/dotfiles/.emacs.d/init.md

 #+END_SRC
 ```

-By default `org-mode` will prompt you to confirm that you want execution to happen, but we use `safe-skx-org-eval-startblock` to enable whitelisting particular file-patterns - if there is a match there will be no need to answer `y` to the prompt.
+By default `org-mode` will prompt you to confirm that you want execution to happen, but we use `org-eval-prefix-list` to enable whitelisting particular prefix-directories, which means there is no need to answer `y` to the prompt.

 ### Org-Mode tag cloud